 Deferred income taxes reflect the impact of "temporary differences" between the amount of assets and liabilities for financial reporting purposes and such amounts as measured by tax laws and regulations.
-The Company has fully reserved the net deferred tax assets, as it is more likely than not that the deferred tax assets will not be utilized.
-Deferred tax assets (liabilities) are composed of the following at December 31, 2021 and 2020 (in thousands):
+The Company has fully reserved the U.S. net deferred tax assets, as it is more likely than not that the deferred tax assets will not be utilized.
+The Company has not reserved the foreign net deferred tax assets, as it is more likely than not that the deferred tax assets will be utilized.
+Deferred tax assets (liabilities) are composed of the following at December 31, 2022 and 2021 (in thousands):

-20 021 2020
+2022 2021

-Inventory (Section 263A) \$ 276 \$ 248
+Inventory (Section 263A) \$ 311 \$ 276

-Inventory reserves 61 60
+Inventory reserves 61 61

-Receivable reserves 67 28
+Bad debt reserves 215 67

-Other accruals 854 1,081
+Other accruals 813 854

-Deferred revenue 107 75
+Deferred revenue 129 107

-Accumulated depreciation/amortization 8 37
+Accumulated depreciation/amortization 17 8

-Stock options 795 459
+Stock options 1,108 795

-Developed technology 1 1,242 1,449
+Developed technology 976 1,242

-Tax credits 2 4,176 3,859
+Tax credits 4,427 4,176

-NOL carryforward 38 3,383 3 36,078
+NOL carryforward 38,234 38,383

-Lease Liability 290 415
+Lease Liability 792

+Section 174 R&D 1,749 290

-Deferred tax assets 46 5,259 4 13,789
+Deferred tax assets 48,832 46,259

-Valuation allowance (45 5,994) (4 13,356)
+Valuation allowance (47,930) (45,994)

-Right of Use Asset (265) (433)
+Right of Use Asset (786) (265)

-Goodwill tax amortization (5) (4)
+Goodwill tax amortization (6) (5)

-Deferred tax liability \$ (5) \$ (4)
+Net deferred tax asset (liability) \$ 110 \$ (5)

-The increase in the net deferred tax assets and corresponding valuation allowance during the year ended December 31, 2021 and December 31, 2020 is primarily attributable to net operating losses and research and development credits.
+The increase in the net deferred tax assets and corresponding valuation allowance during the year ended December 31, 2022 is primarily attributable to section 174 R&D capitalization.
+The movement in the valuation allowance during the year ended December 31, 2021 is primarily due to net operating losses and research and development credits.

-As of December 31, 2021, the Company has federal net operating loss carryforwards totaling approximately \$159.0 million.
-Federal net operating loss carryforwards totaling \$120.1 million will expire at various dates from 2022 and 2037.
-The remaining \$39.0 million of the federal net operating losses generated since December 31, 2017 can be carried forward indefinitely.
-As of December 31, 2021, the Company has provided a valuation allowance for its net operating loss carryforwards due to the uncertainty of the Company's ability to generate sufficient taxable income in future years to obtain the benefit from the utilization of the net operating loss carryforwards.
+As of December 31, 2022, the Company has federal net operating loss carryforwards totaling approximately \$158.4 million.
+Federal net operating loss carryforwards totaling \$116.3 million will expire at various dates from 2023 and 2037.
+The remaining \$42.1 million of the federal net operating losses generated since December 31, 2017 can be carried forward indefinitely.
+As of December 31, 2022, the Company has provided a valuation allowance for its federal and state net operating loss carryforwards due to the uncertainty of the Company's ability to generate sufficient taxable income in future years to obtain the benefit from the utilization of the net operating loss carryforwards.
+As of December 31, 2022, the Company has foreign net operating loss carryforwards totaling approximately \$0.5 million.
+As of December 31, 2022, the Company has not provided a valuation allowance for its foreign net operating loss carryforward.
 In the event of a deemed change in control, an annual limitation imposed on the utilization of the net operating losses may result in the expiration of all or a portion of the net operating loss carryforwards.
-There were no net operating losses utilized for the years ended December 31, 2021, 2020, or 2019.

-The Company currently has approximately \$5.2 million in net operating losses that are subject to limitations related to Xoft.
+The Company currently has approximately \$4.6 million in net operating losses that are subject to limitations related to Xoft.
 Approximately \$656,000 can be used annually through 2029.
-The Company has available tax credit carryforwards (adjusted to reflect provisions of the Tax Reform Act of 1986) to offset future income tax liabilities totaling approximately \$4.2 million.
-The credits expire in various years through 2041.
-The Company has additional tax credits of \$1.8 million related to Xoft which have been fully reserved for and as a result no deferred tax asset has been recorded.
+The Company has available tax credit carryforwards (adjusted to reflect provisions of the Tax Reform Act of 1986) to offset future income tax liabilities totaling approximately \$4.4 million.
+The credits expire in various years through 2042.
+The Company has additional tax credits of \$1.5 million related to Xoft which have been fully reserved for and as a result no deferred tax asset has been recorded.
 These credits expire in various years through 2030.